Battle of Sidi Barrani: Selby Force

 Reinforcements released by the fall of the Tummars arrived to the west of the 16th Brigade and advanced through the port, trapping the last of the 1st Libyan Division, the 2nd Libyan Division and the 4th CC.NN.
 Division "3 Gennaio" against Selby Force, for a loss of 277 casualties.
 Selby Force had followed up the retreat of the 1st Libyan Division as it moved the 15 mi from Maktila to Sidi Barrani and drove part of the column into sand dunes north of the coast road.
 Cruiser tanks of the 6th Royal Tank Regiment (6th RTR) arrived in the sandstorm and overran the Italians in the dunes at about 5:15 p.m., then joined Selby Force to continue the pursuit.
 The Italian defenders were caught in a 10 × 5 mi pocket backing onto the sea.
-When the British attacked again at dawn on 11 December, mass surrenders began except at Point 90 (known to the Italians as Ras el Dai), where 2,000 troops of the 2nd and 16th Battalions of the 2nd Libyan Division held out until the early afternoon of 11 December.
+When the British attacked again at dawn on 11 December, mass surrenders began except at Point 90 (known to the Italians as Ras el Dai), where 2,000 troops of the 2nd Battalion and the 16th Battalion of the 2nd Libyan Division held out until the early afternoon of 11 December.